This State Just Changed Its Name Because of Slavery Associations

-"We can acknowledge our history without elevating a phrase that's so deeply associated with the ugliest time in our state and in our country's history," said Raimondo.
+"We can acknowledge our history without elevating a phrase that's so deeply associated with the ugliest time in our state and in our country's history," Raimondo said over the summer.
 "You can be proud of Rhode Island, but don't be proud of that.
 Don't be proud of a word that represents the worst of what our nation has to offer."

-"Making this change would pay some respect to our ancestors who were forced into slavery, and would stop serving as a constant reminder to present-day Rhode Islanders of our painful past," added senator Harold M. Metts in a statement.
+Senator Harold M. Metts released a statement in June, saying that "making this change would pay some respect to our ancestors who were forced into slavery, and would stop serving as a constant reminder to present-day Rhode Islanders of our painful past."

 While changing the state's name may seem like a simple way to cut ties with one of America's more notorious atrocities, a similar measure has received ample of pushback in the past.
 According to a report from the Providence Journal, nearly 78 percent of voters in 2010 rejected an amendment that would have removed "Providence Plantations" from the state's name.
 And if you're eager to make your own lexicon more inclusive, start by ditching these 7 Common Phrases That You Didn't Know Have Racist Origins.